-A long day with a lot of road walking took us most of the way around the Russell Forest
+A long day with a lot of road walking took us most of the way around the Russell Forest.

 We got up earlier than usual, so we could catch our 7:20 ferry, but later than we expected, because I accidentally didn’t set my alarm last night.

-Carefree and I had an uneventful walk to the pier in Paihia, passing another hiker along the way (who didn’t get on our ferry).
+CareFree and I had an uneventful walk to the pier in Paihia, passing another hiker along the way (who didn’t get on our ferry).

-Russell, a former whaling community gave the appearance of being a very well-off town.
+Russell, a former whaling community, gave the appearance of being a very well-off town.
 Besides some big houses and fancy gardens, there was a waterfront corner grocery store across from our pier, which seemed a surprising use of limited waterfront space.

 Immediately, we were on road, though there was a sidewalk, at least while we were going through the town center.
-After a short while, we were on the side of a road, like on so many other days.
+After a short while, we were directly on the side of a road, like on so many other days.

-To a road was a bit busy.
+The a road was a bit busy.
 To help, the trail briefly departed from the road via an overgrown and somewhat hidden track that we nearly missed.
 It didn’t avoid the road for very long, but we were happy to not dodge cars and trucks for even a short while.

 After rejoining and departing the road again, we traveled through a mangrove swamp via boardwalk.